Practice Your Presentation Skills (with Mitacs Training)

 Dene brings an eclectic background to the table: he’s been a paratrooper and preacher and is currently a learning coach and wildlife photographer.
 Each experience has provided a rich backdrop to his approach to inviting possibility and building influence through the power of authentic dialogue, persuasive writing and compelling storytelling.

-Registration in this session is required, and will open closer to the event date.
+Registration in this session is required, and is now open.
 Those successfully registered will receive an email within one week of the session date.